 The College has three flags: the College Flag bearing its coat of arms, the Union Flag, and the Intersex-inclusive version of the Progress Pride Flag.

-The College Flag is flown on the occasion of the Needle and Thread Gaudy, the Easter Day Gaudy, the Fettiplace Gaudy, Queen Elizabeth’s Official Birthday, Encaenia, the Founder’s Day Gaudy, the Old Members’ Dinner, the 50th Anniversary Matriculation Gaudy Lunch, the All Saints Day Gaudy and the Boar’s Head Gaudy, and each 6 February (Queen Elizabeth’s Accession), 21 April (Queen Elizabeth’s Birthday), and 2 June (Coronation).
+The College Flag is flown on the occasion of the Needle and Thread Gaudy, the Easter Day Gaudy, the Fettiplace Gaudy, King Charles’ Official Birthday (date TBC), Encaenia, the Founder’s Day Gaudy, the Old Members’ Dinner, the Jubilee Matriculation Gaudy Lunch, the All Saints Day Gaudy and the Boar’s Head Gaudy, and each 8 September (King Charles’ Accession), 14 November (King Charles’ Birthday), and 6 May (Coronation).

 The College Flag is flown at half-mast on the occasion of the death of a current or former Provost, of a current Official, Emeritus, Honorary, Supernumerary, or Research Fellow, of a former Official Fellow, and of a current junior member (whether undergraduate or postgraduate).

 The College Flag can be flown on other occasions at the absolute discretion of the Provost.